ckubelle/Node.jsAppLab/README.md

 I enjoyed this lab and found the overall experience to be positive.<br/>

-This was my second time working with Node.js and I enjoyed completing the MySQl portion and doing url parameters.
+This was my second time working with Node.js and I enjoyed completing the MySQL portion and doing url parameters.
 I never knew how easy it was to do variable endpoint.